paulca55/hubspot-local-development/README.md

 Now that you have installed the required npm packages and configured the `config.js` file you are ready to start local development!

 1. Firstly, set up your SCSS, JS and images for your project in the `src` folder.
-1. In your current working directory run `npm run build:dev` and this will:
+1. In your current working directory run `npm run build` and this will:
    - Create a `dist` folder for the files you'll upload to HubSpot.
    - Compile your SCSS and JS with inline sourcemaps.
    - Optimise your images.